• +44 7897 053596

 Ethical Considerations

-Ethical considerations are crucial to any research study, the researcher exercises ethical considerations while conducting this research.
-To collect responses from the research participants through structured/semi-structured interviews, a consent form will be designed, for ensuring voluntary participation from the respondents.
-The research participants and their respective responses are kept confidential at all times, to allow their independent opinion to be reflected.
-In this study, the data will remain confidential and the participant information is to be kept anonymous.
-The research participants have a choice to withdraw from the research at the time of choosing, without any prior terms or conditions.
-Lastly, during the research participants will be kept aware of these ethical practices and their rights, as granted by the researcher.
+The researcher exercises ethical considerations while conducting this research.
+Before collecting responses from the research participants through structured/semi-structured interviews, a consent form will be designed to ensure voluntary participation from the respondents.
+The research participants and their respective responses are kept confidential at all times to allow their independent opinions to be reflected.
+The data will remain confidential in this study, and the participant information will be kept anonymous.
+The research participants have a choice to withdraw from the research at the time of choosing without any prior terms or conditions.
+Lastly, during the research, participants will be kept aware of these ethical practices and their rights, as granted by the researcher.

 References